snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-1-released/index.md

 <h2 id="custom-events">3.
 Custom Events</h2>

-Custom events and entities can now be tracked using the AMP tracker.
+Custom events and entities can now be tracked using the AMP tracker - read more about the general topic of custom tracking with Snowplow in [the documentation].

 Custom events are sent by instrumenting the selfDescribingEvent request in a trigger, and passing customEventSchemaVendor, customEventSchemaName, customEventSchemaVersion, customEventSchemaData to it as variables - where customEventSchemaData is an escaped JSON string, as follows: